MadhuryaPeram/Sampling_Assignment3/README.md

 K-Nearest Neighbours,
 Logistic Regression

-Highest accuracy is achieved by using Random Forest against Sample3: SMOTE
+Highest accuracy is achieved by using XG Boost against Sample3: SMOTE